AckerlyXu/heima/articles/storage/storage-migration-to-premium-storage.md

 ### Create a Premium Storage capable VM
 Once the OS image or OS disk are registered, create a new DS-series, DSv2-series or GS-series VM.
 You will be using the operating system image or operating system disk name that you registered.
 Select the VM type from the Premium Storage tier.
 In example below, we are using the *Standard_DS2* VM size.

->[!NOTE]
+> [!NOTE]
-> Update the disk size to make sure it matches your capacity and performance requirements, and the available Azure disk sizes.
+> Update the disk size to make sure it matches your capacity and performance requirements and the available Azure disk sizes.
+>
+>

 Follow the step by step PowerShell cmdlets below to create the new VM.
 First, set the common parameters: